OpenNaja/cobra-tools/README.md

 ### Disclaimer
-Remember to backup all mod files and stock files.
+- Remember to backup all mod files and stock files.
 Any patches will reset or break the mods and will need to be redone and re-released.
+- Not all model files are supported at this time.
+Some may crash on import or export.
+Even if they (seemingly) import and export fine, the result is not guaranteed to work ingame.

 ### Legal Notice